agiliq/tweetable-python/string-manipulation.rst

 Check if string is palindrome
 ==============================

+A palindrome is a word, number, or other sequence of characters which reads the same backward as forward.

 .. code-block:: python

     def is_palindrome(txt):
         return txt == txt[::-1]

-A palindrome is a word, number, or other sequence of characters which reads the same backward as forward.
 Python's extended slicing syntax :code:`[::-1]` returns the reverse of a given string or an iterable.
+By comparing the two, we find out if a string is a palindrome.

 Find all valid anagrams of a word